 What I Don’t Do

 I do not offer consulting services on the scientific portions of your research at this time; I will not check your math, for example, or perform statistical analysis.
+If you’re looking for these services, I highly recommend hiring a specialist in your field!

 Portfolio